 Scotiabank aims to keep its productivity ratio (expenses as a percentage of revenue) at less than 50%.
 The bank is targeting an income growth of 7%+ and 9%+ in its Canadian and international banking businesses, respectively over the medium term.
 Acquisitions are further expected to contribute approximately $250 million of earnings this year and over $400 million in 2020.
 The economic activity in Canada remains robust in light of strong population growth driven by immigration, robust employment and wage growth, and a stronger housing market.
 Scotiabank should keep increasing its dividend at the same pace in the future.

 The Canadian personal and commercial banking segment is highly competitive.
-Scotiabank competes with other leading Canadian banks like TD Bank TSE:TD, Royal Bank TSE:RY, Bank of Montreal TSE:BMO, Canadian Imperial Bank of Commerce TSE:CM and National Bank TSE:NA.
-National Bank ranks amongst six largest commercial banks in Canada, while CIBC caters to 11 million individual, small business, commercial, corporate and institutional clients in Canada, the U.S. and around the world.
+Scotiabank competes with other leading Canadian banks like TD Bank, Royal Bank, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank.
+National Bank ranks amongst the six largest commercial banks in Canada, while CIBC caters to 11 million individual, small business, commercial, corporate and institutional clients in Canada, the U.S. and around the world.
 Bank of Montreal is the eighth largest bank in North America by assets.